Airtable Integrations for Document Generation: Complete Guide

 9. Pick Run Script.
 A new popup appears.

-10. Go back to Typeflow and select Automation in Airtable.
+10. Go back to TypeFlow and select Automation in Airtable.
 Copy the script.

 TypeFlow Automation in Airtable section displaying the JavaScript code to copy for Airtable automation script action